 The project is consistent with campus land use plans and the principles contained in the campus' overarching planning and design documents.
-The proposed site location has been designated "General Services" land use in the 2018 LRDP (Figure 4).
+The proposed site location has been designated "General Services" land use in the 2018 LRDP (Figure 5).
 Through the development of the 2018 LRDP it was anticipated that the CUP would require future expansion to the west and the land use plan was reviewed by C/CPC at the time the LRDP was being updated.
-In addition the project location is consistent with the South Gateway Neighborhood Planning Study that was completed in November 2018 (endorsed by C/CPC in September 2018).
-The Study states "It is envisioned that regardless of the final programmed size of the chiller plant it will be necessary to mask it from the sculpture lawn with landscape screening or other means, to lessen its impact visually and acoustically whilst maintaining the natural ambiance and serenity of the lawn."

-The approximately 300,260 square foot project area includes the CPA (chillers, cooling towers, TES), access and parking, areas for construction access and staging, grading and drainage, setbacks, and utility connections.
+The approximately 87,500 square foot project area includes the CPA (chillers, cooling towers, TES), area for construction access and staging, grading and drainage, setbacks, and utility connections.

-The project site currently consists of the existing CUP, Revelle Provost Building (4,500 gross square feet), an access road, a 2-spot parking lot, vegetation and potentially, based on preliminary CPA layout concepts, up to 13,000 square feet of the Historic Grove.
+The project site currently consists of the Revelle Provost Building (4,500 gross square feet), an access road, a 2-spot parking lot, vegetation and potentially, based on preliminary CPA layout concepts, up to 13,000 square feet of the Historic Grove.
 The actual project site would be further studied during the design phase by the executive engineers with an emphasis on reducing site impacts to the extent feasible.